RishiGupta12/SerialPundit/README.md

 ##Getting started

-The folder prebuilt-release contains ready-to-use jar file (scm-1.0.3.jar) that can be imported in any project and referenced right away.
+The folder prebuilt-release in this repository contains ready-to-use jar file (scm-1.0.4.jar) that can be imported in any project and referenced right away.
+Simply add scm-1.0.4.jar in your project as external library.
+You can add a jar in Eclipse by right-clicking on the Project → Build Path → Configure Build Path.
+Under Libraries tab, click Add Jars or Add External JARs and give the scm-1.0.4.jar.

 ```java
 package example;